CodingItWrong/howtojsonapi.com/spring.md

 }
 ```

 Notice that we don't have to provide an `id` because we’re relying on the server to generate it.
-And we don’t have to provide the `relationships` or `links`, just the `attributes` we want to set on the new record.
+And we don’t have to provide the `links`, just the `attributes` we want to set on the new record.

 Now that our request is set up, click Send and you should get a “201 Created” response, with the following body: